Rakshya8/CV_First_Assignment/README.md

 # 6. Run the app
 python app.py

-✨ Now you’re ready to explore computer vision with your webcam!
+✨ You’re now ready to explore computer vision and augmented reality with your webcam! 🦖🎥